 To aid in the Stage 2 cost review, the data analysis and interpretation effort required to achieve the proposed science goals will also be evaluated by the Stage 1 peer review panels.

 The peer review will be conducted using a number of panels, each responsible for proposals directed at particular scientific topics.
 Large Projects will be initially evaluated by the appropriate topical panel, but the final recommendation for award of time will be made by the Big Project Panel.
 X-ray Visionary Projects will be evaluated by the XVP panel in addition to the topical panels, but the final recommendation for award of time will be made by the Big Project Panel.
+The final evaluation stages of both Large and X-ray Visionary Project proposals demand that reviewers efficiently consider a significant number of proposals that may be outside their area of expertise.
+LP and XVP proposers are advised to bear this in mind when preparing their proposals.

 7.1.1 Observing Efficiency/Slew Tax

 An observing efficiency including slew and settle time will be used to determine the amount of time for observations.
 To evaluate time required by a given proposal, a “slew tax” of 1.5 ksec will be added to each proposed target within the peer review process; this added time closely represents the average observatory slew and set-up time required for each observation.
-The Peer Review takes the slew tax into account along with the requested time when assessing the resources requested to accomplish a proposed research project.
+At the peer review, the slew tax is taken into account along with the requested time when assessing the resources requested to accomplish a proposed research project.
 The formula for slew tax is included here to enable proposers to understand the total time that they are effectively requesting; however, the time on target is all that the proposers should include in their proposal.

 For a large set of short exposures this slew tax can substantially increase the “cost” in terms of time needed for a project.
 The RPS provides a tool which, given the entered target parameters, generates an estimate of the constraint class of each target and the “slew tax” (pointing overhead) which will be charged at the peer review.
-The CXC will compute the slew tax and provide the information to the Peer Review.
+The CXC will compute the slew tax and provide the information to the peer review.

 7.1.2 Grid Surveys and Slew Tax